df8819/WinFunct/README.md

 ## Known Issues

-- _The "Update & Clone Repo" buttons are in an experimental state and need further testing_ 😐
+- _The "Update & Clone Repo" buttons are in an experimental state and need further testing._ 😐

+- _Screenshots may not show the latest version of the app._

 ![Image](1701505001.png)